 Art & Projects

-You can explore Tanya’s work more fully by visiting her artist site, which includes profiles and resources relating to her major projects beyond the book…
+You can explore Tanya’s work and biography more fully by visiting her artist site, including information on her major projects beyond her book…

 Wild Patience Scrolls